HallaSurvivor/Blog/CV.md

 ## Papers and Preprints

-- Explicitly Computing with Fukaya Categories of Surfaces with Boundary (in preparation)
+- Explicitly Computing with Fukaya Categories of Surfaces with Boundary [preprint](https://arxiv.org/abs/2510.10867)
 - Life in Johnstone's Topological Topos (in preparation)
 - Descent for 2-Rigs, With Application to the Recognition of Linear Theories (in preparation)
 - A Descent Theorem for Right Angled Artin Groups (Accepted to AGT. [preprint](https://arxiv.org/abs/2309.06614))